 Part 1 of a 2-part series on Maps

-When we look at the most commonly-seen map of the world, we assume that that it depicts the earth as it truly is.
+When we look at the most commonly-seen map of the world, we assume that it depicts the earth as it truly is.
 But this particular projection of the world, like all others in existence, isn’t completely accurate, as it is impossible to avoid distortions when translating three dimensions into two.
 Known as the Mercator projection, this map was designed for navigation but distorts relative size, artificially enlarging land masses further from the equator.
 The result is more severe than you might imagine: Africa appears smaller than Greenland, when it is actually fourteen times larger.
 See this for yourself here.

 There are many other, less common projections which you can explore here.
 Some are equal area projections, such as Gall-Peters, which manage to avoid the relative size distortion of Mercator but are then much less useful for navigation and less accurate with regard to shape.
 While the Mercator projection has been abandoned by atlases in favor of projections with more balanced distortion profiles, it is still used by popular online navigation tools such as Google Maps given its navigational prowess (unless you happen to be exploring one of the poles, where it is practically useless).

 The most commonly-seen map of the world also has a particular orientation and center: north-up and the Atlantic.
 Yet this framing is neither inevitable nor inherently more correct.
 Medieval maps were often East-up, Pacific-centered maps pop up in Asia, and a National Geographic feature on the world’s oceans opted to carve up continents instead of bodies of water.